 - Medication will only temporarily mask symptoms, medication does not correct the behavior or change the brain.

-It is time for you to take back control of your life, call today so that I can sit down with you and explain how I may help you be better.
+It is time for you to take back control of your life, CALL TODAY so that I can sit down with you and explain how neurofeedback may enable your brain to work better.